steffipeters/cycleconf.github.io/_includes/homepage-content.md

 Therefor we are proud to announce 99 € ticket price.
 We will cover most conference expenses through sponsorships, if you are interested in sponsoring CycleConf please contact [negin@risedigital.dk](mailto:negin@risedigital.dk) for details.

-Tickets will go on sale the 5th of February at noon CET (UTC+01:00).
+Tickets will go on sale soon.

 ## Scale